mhjort/trombi/README.md

 Create and run performance tests using Clojure.
 For reporting uses Gatling under the hood.

 Note!
-Currently the version is at proof-of-concept stage and lacks lot of features.
+Currently this is more of a proof-of-concept and lacks lot of features.
+The integration to Gatling is also far from perfect.

 ## Installation